Gravenstafel Ridge and Mount Haig

 June 21, 2008

-After parking at the Castle Mountain Ski Resort we learned that a grizzly sow with two cubs had been seen recently on the open slopes on Gravenstafel Ridge.
+After parking at the Castle Mountain Ski Resort, we learned that a grizzly sow with two cubs had been recently seen on the open slopes on Gravenstafel Ridge.
 We decided to avoid those slopes and instead ascend the treed slopes on the right.
 We hiked up the road a short distance before leaving it for a cleared corridor through the trees.

-The plod to the summit was slow and uneventful.
+The plod to the summit of Gravenstafel was slow and uneventful.
 The previous night we watched a TV show about the formation of the Rockies and learned that they are eroding at the rate of 6/100 mm a year.
 I was wishing this mountain would erode faster!

-Finally there were no more cliff bands and we hiked to the valley below.
+Finally there were no more cliff bands, and we hiked to the valley below.
 From here, the recommended route climbs 375 m to the top of the northeast ridge.
-Having done the northeast ridge in winter we had little incentive to revisit it.
+Having done the northeast ridge in winter, we had little incentive to revisit it.
 Besides, we were in the midst of a mild thunderstorm so it was safer to stay low.
-After ascending part way up the northeast ridge, we contoured north to hit the crest.
+After ascending partway up the northeast ridge, we contoured north to hit the crest.
 This shortcut saved us 200 m of elevation and some distance than if we had gone to the top of the ridge.
 Once on the ridge, we made our way to the chair lift and followed it back to the parking lot.

 I suspect either route – clockwise or counterclockwise – has its advantages and disadvantages, but however it's done, this is an enjoyable scramble!

-Our first good view of the summit.
+Our first good view of the summit

 If it weren't for the snow we'd be hiking on vegetation and debris.

-Southfork Mountain in the background
+Southfork Mountain in the background.

 Almost at the false summit